njamesgeorge1223/Weather-Visualization-for-Vacations-from-APIs/Images/README.md

-This folder holds the images of plots made in the IPython notebooks, WeatherPy.ipynb and Vacation.ipynb.
+This folder holds the images of tables and plots displayed in the IPython notebooks, WeatherPy.ipynb and Vacation.ipynb.

 ----